top of page

 She is my happy beginning.
 Mary has been my anchor through the workshop years, even in years when I was away for more than 200 days.

 She encouraged me to take a big leap of faith long ago when I left the world of horticulture for nature photography.
-This next leap is just a baby step in comparison.
+This next leap is a baby step in comparison.

 For now I plan to keep this website's journal and galleries updated.
 Drop by now and then.
 When things I've written get published, I'll include them in the What's New? page.
 I'll add them to my social media pages, too, though I'll do more watching than sharing there.
-And I'll discontinue my newsletter some time next year.
+And I'll discontinue my newsletter some time this year.

 Maybe you and I will cross paths again.
 I'd like that.
 Mary and I always enjoy sharing the view with like-minded people.
 That's been my biggest joy of the last three decades of photo trips.
 Until then, I encourage you to explore great places, learn new skills and create pleasing photographs.